 Avoid compiler extensions that accept BOZ constants in non-standard usage.

-Encapsulate bit strings inside derived types to exclude numeric operations on them.

 6.4 Floating-point arithmetic [PLF]

 6.4.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1 clause 6.4 is applicable to Fortran.
 Most language processors support much of the ISO/IEC/IEEE 60559:2011 standard and facilities are provided for the programmer to detect the extent of conformance.